ようこそ!

 The Japan Society of New Orleans was founded in 1928 to foster friendly relationships with Japan through the study of Japanese art and culture as well as social and trade contacts between the two countries.
 Since its founding the Society has not been involved with political discussion of US/Japanese relations and confined its endeavors to cultural and social relations between the two countries.
 Our goal is to provide a formal organization to bring together the leaders of our community who have a vital interest in, and appreciation for, the history, culture, government and economic achievement of Japan, and to provide and foster understanding, commerce and good-will between the peoples of Japan and the United States.
 If you're interested in becoming a member of the Japan Society of New Orleans CLICK HERE! |

 The Rebirth of "Nihongo Renshuu" Recently, our program Nihongo Renshuu had a "rebirth" with the first meeting held on March 8th at The Coffeehouse in Arabi.
 The program is now being led by Aina Kondo, the J-Leap participant for Louisiana.
 The "rebirth" of the program consists of sticking to the namesake, "Japanese practice."
 The program now focuses on strictly Japanese conversation, utilizing the language skills participants already have and practice speaking with others in a safe and friendly environment.
 The first meeting consisted of some Japanese conversation, but also had an activity portion to make sure everyone understood the expectations going forward.
 Overall, the first meeting went well and many enjoyed themselves stating they were happy to be practicing their Japanese while making new friends with people who have similar interests.
 Moving forward, participants will be engaged in more Japanese conversations to hone their skill of the language with the help of Ms. Aina.
+The next meeting is being held at the same place on May 3rd.
+An online registration is required due to limited spot availability.

 2025 Annual Meeting The 2025 JSNO Annual meeting was held on Thursday, November 6th at the Southern Yacht Club.
 New and old members were able to gather for a night of socializing, community updates, and giving.
 During the social hour, members were able to meet one another over complimentary appetizers.
 Discussions were buzzing throughout the venue before the official meeting started.
 We were honored to welcome Consul-General Shinji Watanabe as our guest speaker and thrilled to have him meet with our membership.
 The membership was caught up on what was accomplished this past year and what was to come from JSNO in the coming year, along with announcing the new board for the 2026 year.
 We are excited about what was announced at the meeting and looking forward to a thrilling 2026!